dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

    - Note, environment variables such as `{{env_var('DBT_WAREHOUSE')}`, aren't supported in the dbt Semantic Layer yet.
 You must use the actual credentials.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-configure-sl.jpg" width="45%" title="Enter the credentials specific to your data platform that you want the Semantic Layer to use and select the deployment environment."/>

 2. Create a **Service Token** after you add the credential.
+   * Enterprise plans: Name and generate a service token on the credential page directly.
-You can return to the **Project Details** page and click the **Generate a Service Token** button.
+   * Team plans: You can return to the **Project Details** page and click the **Generate a Service Token** button.
-2. Name the token and save it.
+3. Name the token and save it.
 Once the token is generated, you won't be able to view this token again so make sure to record it somewhere safe.

 :::info
 Teams plans can create multiple service tokens that map to one underlying credential.
 Adding [multiple credentials](#4-add-more-credentials) for tailored access is available for Enterprise plans.